jaho1986/InterviewQuestions/Microservices.md

 #### Why RESTful APIs are ideal for Microservices?

--   Simplicity - t is easy to understand since HTTP verbs are based on CRUD.
+-   Simplicity - It's easy to understand since HTTP verbs are based on CRUD.
 -   REST is designed to be stateless and separates the concerns of the clientt and the server.
 -   REST reads can be cached for better formance and scalability.
 -   REST supports many data formats, but the predominant use of JSON allows for better support by browser clients.